My Ex’s Mom Sent Me a Red Gown for His Wedding – I Nearly Fainted When I Saw Why

 The room went cold.
 I felt the silk against my skin, and suddenly the initials C.M made sense.
 Faith Williams.

-"You knew how much this dress meant to me," Sarah's voice was low, but it carried to every corner.
+"You knew how much this dress meant to me," Florence's voice was low, but it carried to every corner.
 "You knew I'd never give it away.
 And yet, you thought ou could just take it?"

 James stood up, looking between his mother and his new wife.
 "Sarah?
 Is this true?
 You stole from my mother?"